-Mammals that have evolved to live in the cold ocean waters have a layer of fat to help them survive in the icy waters.
+Mammals that have evolved to live in the cold ocean waters have a fat layer to help them survive in the icy waters.

 During the coldest seasons of the year, the water can reach temperatures below 60 degrees c (76 degrees f).
-In the winter months, most species of whales dive to depths of more than 500 meters into the ocean where the water is even colder.
+In the winter months, most whales dive to depths of more than 500 meters into the ocean, where the water is even colder.
 Blubber is what prevents the ’whale’s bodies from freezing in these temperatures.

 Regarding warm-blooded marine mammals, these animals have blubber.
 This extra layer of fat is where they store extra digested foods in the form of adipose tissue.

-The adipose tissue contains lipids which have a relatively low thermal conductivity.
-This extra layer does not conduct heat from the body of the whale, therefore not losing it to the surrounding waters.
+The adipose tissue contains lipids that have a relatively low thermal conductivity.
+This extra layer does not conduct heat from the whale’s body, therefore not losing it to the surrounding waters.
 This is the reason why blubber helps to keep whales warm.

 Why do Animals Need Blubber?

-Plenty of warm-blooded mammals live in icy environments, and this is the primary reason why they need fat to survive.
+Plenty of warm-blooded mammals live in icy environments, which is the primary reason they need fat to survive.

-This is the case with seals, whales and sea lions.
+This is the case with seals, whales, and sea lions.
 All of these animals have to endure freezing environments.
-All of these animals find their food in these areas, and it is where they have historically lived.
+These animals find their food in these areas, and it is where they have historically lived.